KSechkar/pipette_opt/README.md

 None of the other reorderings have been tested and shown to consistently improve the algorithms' performance.

 ## Runtime estimation
-By running _estimate_runtimes.py_, it is possible to use the simulation feature for the new Opentrons OT-2 API (version 2) to estimate the time that executing a program with Opentrons OT-2 would take.
-Please refer to the comments at the beginning of the script to select the value of WHICH_TEST that enables the simulation of the desired program.
+By running _estimate_runtimes.py_, it is possible to use the simulation feature for the new Opentrons OT-2 API (version 2) to estimate the time that executing an Opentrons OT-2 program would take.
+Please refer to the comments at the beginning of the script to select the value of WHICH_TEST that enables the simulation of the desired test case.

 Please note that this script is intended for runtime estimation only, and is not compatible with the rest of the package, which uses the old Opentrons OT-2 API version 1.
-Thus, opentrons 4.7.0, and not opentrons 3.21.0, is required to run this program.
+Thus, opentrons 4.7.0, and not opentrons 3.21.0, is required to run this script.